Spark Energy

 Variable-Rate Plans Month-to-month options with rates that fluctuate based on market conditions.

 Green Energy 100% renewable electricity options plus carbon-neutral natural gas.
-The dual green offering (electricity and gas) is somewhat unique.
+Few Texas companies offer green options for both electricity and gas.

 What They Don’t Offer: